-A: No, child support payments are not considered taxable income, according to the IRS.
+A: No, child support payments aren't considered taxable income, according to the IRS.
 Child support payments are neither deductible by the payer nor taxable to the payee.
-So when you calculate your gross income to see if you are required to file a tax return, do not include child support payments received.
+So when you calculate your gross income to see if you are required to file a tax return, don't include child support payments received.

 Q: Is child support considered income when calculating the Earned Income Credit?